New Mexico Leaders To Militia: If You Want To Help Community, Stop Showing Up Armed

 'I am not a white nationalist'

-But Mayor Keller has called on the FBI to investigate the militia as a hate group.
+But the mayor has called on the FBI to investigate the militia as a hate group.
 An FBI spokesman in Albuquerque would not confirm whether the Civil Guard is under investigation.

 "Our efforts are focused on identifying, investigating, and disrupting individuals that are inciting violence and engaging in criminal activity," the FBI said in an email.

 The New Mexico Civil Guard insists they're not haters or white supremacists.
-As proof, they introduce the newest militiaman, Walter Rodriguez, a hispanic private prison guard from Grants, New Mexico.
+As proof, they introduce the newest militiaman, Walter Rodriguez, a Hispanic private prison guard from Grants, N.M.

 "I wanted to serve in the military, but due to the fact of certain health issues, no way I could get involved.
 So when I saw this come up, I thought this is the closest I'm gonna get," he said.